We specialize in independent and advertising-related filmmaking,

 We are cycling through the stages of life, addressing a particular experience common for that age, and showing how a simple yet profound mindfulness practice can help people navigate the very real challenges of being human.

-Next up: Films on Trauma (featuring young adults), Addiction (for middle-aged folks), and Grief (with elders).
+Next up: Films on trauma (featuring young adults), and grief (with elders).

-We have already begun casting survivors of gun violence for the trauma film, and would so very much appreciate whatever assistance we can get as we endeavor to help others cultivate inner peace in the midst of 21st century chaos.
+We would so very much appreciate whatever assistance we can get as we endeavor to help others cultivate inner peace in the midst of 21st century chaos.

 Many thanks for your time and support.
 And if you could please share this campaign with your friends, colleagues, and family members, that would be super.